 One of the techniques that has been used to increase the antenna's gain is by using the air gap technique.
 Air gap technique is a technique where the thickness of the substrate can be increased by inserting an air gap in between the radiating element and the substrate or by inserting an air gap between the ground plane and the substrate as shown in Figure 5 [15].
-Figure 6 shows the structure of a rectangular microstrip patch antenna with 3 mm air gap design and Table 4 shows the optimization dimensions for the proposed design.
+Figure 6 show the